10 reasons to choose Slovenia for your next holiday

 Being surrounded by such diverse countries, and having been invaded at one time by most of them, means that a lot of Slovenian food has of course been highly influenced from outside.
 However, Slovenes do it better.
 You’ll never find a better pizza than in Slovenia.
 The culinary delights change from east to west.

 In the east Prekmurski Bograc is a delicious stew influenced by neighbouring Hungary.
-It’s similar to goulash.
-Traditional bograc contains potatoes, onions, pork fat, and four different types of meat – often beef, pork, venison, and wild boar –, as well as peppers, a touch of wine, and various spices.
-The name derives from a pot the Hungarians call “bogracs” in which the stew is cooked over an open fire.
+It’s similar to goulash and its chief ingredients are pork fat, onions, potatoes and four varieties of meat – usually, pork, beef, venison, and even wild boar.
+The stew is cooked over an open fire and the name comes from the cooking pot used named “bogracs”.

 In the west you’ll find many specialities inspired by Italian pasta dishes.
 Bovec krafi is a kind of ravioli filled with dried pears, apple puree, raisins, ground walnuts, breadcrumbs, sugar, cinnamon, ground cloves, grated lemon zest, vanilla sugar and butter.